DeepakJason/linux-to-windows-remote-exec/windows-to-windows.md

 Source machine prerequisites:

-- Once the target machine has been configured, you can connect to it via a PSSession as follows: `Enter-PSSession -HostName remoteip -UserName remoteadminname`.
+- Once the target machine has been configured, you can connect to it via a PSSession as follows: `Enter-PSSession -HostName IP-OF-REMOTE-TARGET-MACHINE -UserName ADMIN-USERNAME-OF-REMOTE-TARGET-MACHINE`.